Powell Family Cooking

 STEP THREE: Sauté the Vegetables

-Once the cabbage is tender, return the bacon and sausage to the skillet.
-Stir to combine and cook for an additional 2-3 minutes to heat through.
-Add the unsalted butter and stir until melted and well incorporated.
-Serve hot as a side dish.
+Return the bacon and sausage to the skillet and cook for 2-3 minutes until heated through.
+Stir in the butter until melted and serve hot.

 Expert Tips for Success